Apurer/go-gin-api-server/README.md

 - `POST /v2/pet/{petId}/groom` demonstrates this: the payload feeds the calculation while the stored `hairLengthCm` reflects only the resulting value.

 ## Next steps
-- Swap in real storage for store/users, or extend the pets Postgres adapter with migrations/tests.
+- Add acceptance tests per bounded context (e.g., `internal/domains/pets/application/service_test.go`) including Postgres paths and Temporal inline execution.
-- Add acceptance tests per bounded context (e.g., `internal/domains/pets/application/service_test.go`).
+- Replace AutoMigrate with managed migrations tooling if you need strict schema control across environments.
 - Integrate auth/api-key middleware at the router level if required by your environment.